 At Anne Hall Antique Prints you can expect to find some of the best, rare, authentic antique prints, as you can easily browse through our wide spectrum of subjects and collection on our website and conveniently place your order.
-George Edwards Parrots… Dating back to the 18th century, knowing about and watching birds was as hip then, as it is today.
-Educating oneself about ornithology among those interested in nature, exploration.
+George Edwards Parrots… Dating back to the 18th century, knowing about and watching birds was as popular then, as it is today.
+Educating oneself about ornithology among those interested in nature & exploration.
 Reading and being able to visualize a species through realistic depictions, such as these hand colored engravings of parrots, was paramount in education during the Eighteenth Century.

-George Edwards Parrots: Original Copper Plate Engravings with Water Colouring, Seligmann Edition
+Original Copper Plate Engravings with Water Coloring, Seligmann Edition

-Fabulous George Edwards Parrots framed with archival materials.
+Fabulous antique parrot prints by George Edwards framed with archival materials.
 These are antique hand colored engravings of Parrots.
 Published in Nuremburg, Germany from 1748-1771 for Dr. Seligmann.
 Beholding a charming look, the parrot framed art prints are full of character, they are vintage yet trendy and modern enough to put up in any kind of tropical home.
-99% UV glass is used for these prints that are framed in 100% rag double mat board with a creme hue and in a solid wood gold bamboo leaf moulding.
+99% UV glass is used for these prints that are framed in 100% rag double mat board with a creme hue and in a solid wood gold bamboo leaf molding.

 Outstanding Antique Parrot Prints!